What parents say about cord banking

 In 2002, Auckland parents Daniel and Jillian Friedlander were blessed with beautiful twin girls Maia and Arielle.
 Life couldn’t have been better.

-That was until Maia failed to meet the usual development milestones.
+That was until Maia failed to meet the usual developmental milestones.

 Maia had suffered oxygen deprivation at birth which left her “disconnected” and developmentally delayed.
 Thankfully they had banked both girls cord blood with CordBank – just in case.